Switching Routes [With acknowledgements to Dave Wilsher for the use of the graphic] Through Working

 tbus Trolleybus Campaign Site

-Travelling in London is hellish for millions of daily commuters.
-Any idea that a 'cafe society' exists is blown away by noise and pollution from unregulated cars and trucks.
+Traveling in London is hellish for millions of daily commuters.
+Any idea that a 'café society' exists is blown away by noise and pollution from unregulated cars and trucks.
 Buses, forced to pollute in traffic jams, are unreliable service providers.
 In short, London's road transport stinks.
 We all need to consider zero emission electric buses and this site does just that.

 Tbusleeds logo Modern Electric Transport for Leeds